↑

 Option 2: A changing table

-If you have room in your nursery, I would recommend that you get a dedicated changing table that has lots of storage underneath.
+If you have room in your nursery, get a dedicated changing table with lots of storage underneath.
 We found this navy blue changing table that fits our son’s nautical nursery theme perfectly and has two shelves underneath that were perfect for popping some storage bins in.
-These storage bins have been amazing for helping to store all of Nathaniel’s Pampers Pure diapers and wipes, as well as his other diapering essentials.
+These storage bins have been amazing for helping to store all of baby’s diapers and wipes, as well as his other diapering essentials.
+For more storage ideas, check out my best nursery storage and organization tips.

 Gather all the diaper changing station essentials